F5Networks/k8s-bigip-ctlr/docs/includes/f5-csi_k/topic_csi-controller-kubernetes.rst

 The F5® |csi_k-long| uses Kubernetes `ConfigMap`_ objects to create and configure a virtual server on the BIG-IP for a `Kubernetes Service`_.
 The ConfigMap, which we treat as an F5 Virtual Server Resource, both directs the |csi_k| to apply configurations to the BIG-IP and ties those configurations to the Service.
-It's important to note that although we call these objects ConfigMaps, they're not *true* Kubernetes ConfigMaps because they aren't attached to any Pods.
+It's important to note that although we call these objects ConfigMaps, they're not *traditional* Kubernetes ConfigMaps because they aren't attached to any Pods.
 Instead, consider them 'F5 resources', as they only pertain to the F5 |csi|.
 These resources may be represented as API extensions in future releases.

 .. important::